Updated at 11:50 a.m. ET on October 5, 2020.

 Franklin knew that enslaved men, women, and children were fully his equal, as capable of insurrection and revolution as he and his colleagues had been that hot July day in Philadelphia when they resolved to break away from Britain.
 Franklin recognized that a society built on a foundation of domination would be as unstable as the foundation itself.

-Eleven years later, though, Franklin was helping shore up the Great Compromise, the adoption of the three-fifths clause that underestimated my great-great-grandfather’s worth.
-In the final days of the Constitutional Convention, delegates debated whether they would convey their draft to Congress without individual endorsements or seek to have each delegate affix his signature to the document.
+Eleven years later, though, Franklin was helping shore up the Great Compromise, including its buttress, the three-fifths clause, which underestimated my great-great-grandfather’s worth.* In the final days of the Constitutional Convention, delegates debated whether they would convey their draft to Congress without individual endorsements or seek to have each delegate affix his signature to the document.
 The latter approach, which in fact played out, would amount to a pledge of commitment and ensure that dissent would die in the Convention—sworn secrets of the debates long concealed until James Madison’s unofficial notes surfaced decades later.
 Franklin was in favor of consensus and for burying reservations.
 In a statement he said: